How to use Window functions in Apache Spark

 Functions to create variables with windows

-groups.
+In Apache Spark, we can divide the functions that can be used on a window into two main groups.
 In addition, users can define their own functions, just like when using groupBy (the use of udfs should be avoided as they tend to perform very poorly).

-- rank → Allows us to assign to each row within a group a natural number that indicates the place the row has according to the value of the variable used in the orderBy.
+• rank.
+Allows us to assign to each row within a group a natural number that indicates the place the row has according to the value of the variable used in the orderBy.
 If two rows are tied, they are assigned the same number in the rank and a number is skipped for the next row.

-- denseRank → Has the same purpose as rank only that when there are ties a number is not skipped for the row after the tied rows.
+• denseRank.
+It has the same purpose as rank only that when there are ties a number is not skipped for the row after the tied rows.

-- percentRank → Gives us the percentile that corresponds to the row when the data is sorted according to the variable used in orderBy.
+• percentRank.
+Gives us the percentile that corresponds to the row when the data is sorted according to the variable used in orderBy.

-- rowNumber → Allows us to assign to each row within a group a different natural number that indicates the place that the row has according to the value of the variable used in the orderBy.
+• rowNumber.
+Allows us to assign to each row within a group a different natural number that indicates the place that the row has according to the value of the variable used in the orderBy.
 If two rows are tied the ranking is assigned randomly so the results are not always equal.

-- nTile(n) → Used to distribute the rows of a group among n groups.
+• nTile(n).
+Used to distribute the rows of a group among n groups.
 It is very useful when you want to make an ordinal variable from a numeric variable; for example 4 income levels with the same number of observations each.

+• lag(col, n, default).
+Gives us the value of the column col, n rows before the current row.
 If n is a negative number it implies that we get the value that the column col, n rows after the current row has.
 If the group does not have enough rows before or after the current row lag returns nan unless the function is called with the optional parameter default in which case it will return said value.
-The order of the rows is given by the column used in the window’s orderBy so when using lag it is necessary that the window contains this clause. - lead(col, n, default) → Same as lag only that positive numbers imply later rows and
+The order of the rows is given by the column used in the window’s orderBy so when using lag it is necessary that the window contains this clause.

-negative numbers earlier rows. - cumeDist → Gives the cumulative probability of each row according to the variable used in orderBy.
+• cumeDist.
+Gives the cumulative probability of each row according to the variable used in orderBy.
 In other words, it tells us the proportion of rows whose value in the variable used in orderBy is less than or equal to the value of that variable for the current row.

-- last(col, ignorenulls) → Returns the last value observed in the col column before the current row within the specified window.
+• last(col, ignorenulls).
+Returns the last value observed in the col column before the current row within the specified window.
 Requires the window to have an orderBy.
 The argument ignorenulls=True allows ignoring all missing values which causes the first non-null value before the current row to be returned.

 Aggregation functions